 Youth Mentors & Fellows

-Youth mentors are eleventh and twelfth-grade students who assist in planning activities for Club MAKE and serve as role models for our younger youth program participants.
+Youth mentors are eleventh or twelfth-grade students who assist in planning activities for Youth Cook, Grow and Make and serve as role models for our younger youth program participants.
 We are not currently hiring for this position.

 Food City Fellows are participants in a summer youth program who maintain gardens on the Northside - three onsite at the Children's Museum and one quarter-acre site in the nearby community built by Food City Fellows in Summers 2011 and 2012 - and take part in activities that develop a sense of the importance of food and how it impacts community, learn the principles of permaculture and give them the tools to lead a healthy lifestyle.
 Youth staff are recruited through the City's Learn and Earn Program.
 Learn more about the program here.